MileHacker Logo

 • Complex Routes: Public bus routes are complex to navigate without local knowledge.

-• Crowded Areas: Pickpocketing concerns in very crowded markets.
+• Crowded Areas: Pickpocketing concerns in extremely crowded markets.

 • Aggressive Driving: Drivers often disregard traffic rules, posing risks to pedestrians.